-‘Eclectic’ is probably the best way to describe Brussels.
-Everyone lives alongside each other without caring too much.
-Everything is possible, you just need to take the plunge.
+“Eclectic” is probably the best word to describe Brussels.
+It is a city where every kind of person lives alongside one another, without caring too much.
+Everything is possible, just take the plunge.

 Take a walk at the edge of Brussels

-How to have beers the Belgian way
+Have beers the Belgian way

 From necropolis to jungle

 This 1866 graveyard has slowly grown into a unique jungle since it was closed down in 1958.
 Today, only the pathways of the Cemetery of Dieweg are cleared from greenery, so that people can wander this forlorn necropolis.
 More than 200 different plant species can be found in the tangle, growing over the dilapidated tombstones, chapels, mausoleums, and rusty Jesuses.